-Gaze at the artistry of Japanese kimonos, porcelains and even a rickshaw!
-Admire the beauty of artifacts from India, Sri Lanka, Japan, Hmong, Thailand, the Philippines, Korea, Taiwan, Laos and Myanmar.
-The treasures, stories and richness of each country’s people await you.
+Gaze at the artistry of Japanese kimonos, porcelains, and even a rickshaw!
+Admire the beauty of artifacts from all across Asia.
 Visit the Texas State Museum of Asian Cultures & Education Center to take a trip through Asia you will always remember!